aws/aws-pdk/packages/type-safe-api/docs/developer_guides/type-safe-api/integrations.md

     )
     ```

-## Lambda Integration
+## Lambda integration

-For integrating an API operation with a lambda, you can use the `Integrations.lambda(yourLambdaFunction)`.
+For integrating an API operation with a lambda, use the `Integrations.lambda(yourLambdaFunction)`.

-## Mock Integration
+## Mock integration

-To mock an API operation, you can use the `MockIntegrations` class which you'll find in your generated infrastructure package.
+To mock an API operation, use the `MockIntegrations` class, which is included in your generated infrastructure package.
 This contains an integration for every response that can be returned by your operations.

+!!! info

-You can also use `Integrations.mock` for a less type-safe alternative if you are using `TypeSafeApi` directly or need to mock a response not defined in your model.
+    If you are using `TypeSafeApi` directly or need to mock a response not defined in your model, use `Integrations.mock` for a less type-safe alternative.

-For more details, please see the [Mocking Responses developer guide](mocking_responses.md).
+For more details, refer to the [Mocking Responses developer guide](mocking_responses.md).

-## Custom Integrations
+## Custom integrations

 You can implement your own integrations by extending the `Integration` class and implementing its `render` method.
-This method is responsible for returning a snippet of OpenAPI which will be added as the `x-amazon-apigateway-integration` for an operation.
-Please refer to the [API Gateway Swagger Extensions documentation](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-swagger-extensions-integration.html) for more details.
+This method is responsible for returning a snippet of OpenAPI which is added as the `x-amazon-apigateway-integration` for an operation.

+For more information, refer to the [API Gateway Swagger Extensions documentation](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-swagger-extensions-integration.html).

-You can also optionally override the `grant` method if you need to use CDK to grant API Gateway access to invoke your integration.
+If you need to use CDK to grant API Gateway access to invoke your integration, you can also optionally override the `grant` method.

-Please see the [Custom Integration Example: ECS and NLB User Guide](../../walkthroughs/type-safe-api/custom_integration_ecs.md) for an example of how to create a custom integration for Elastic Container Service with a Network Load Balancer.
+For an example of how to create a custom integration for Elastic Container Service (ECS) with a Network Load Balancer, refer to the [Custom Integration Example: ECS and NLB User Guide](../../walkthroughs/type-safe-api/custom_integration_ecs.md).